studioromeo/studioromeo.github.com/_posts/2013-12-02-anchor-diary-migrations.md

 So if I run over to terminal now, so if I type in php artisan migrate lets see what happens.

-So it said migration has been completed sucessfully and its then done a load of migrations in green text with a load of white text to say what it has migrated.
+So it said migration has been completed successfully and its then done a load of migrations in green text with a load of white text to say what it has migrated.
 So for example we have got `2013_11_06_create_post_table`, now that refers to this file here, and we have all the other files too.

-So lets take a look at our database, ok it looks like we havent got anything in it but if I refresh now we see theres a load of tables.
+So lets take a look at our database, ok it looks like we haven't got anything in it but if I refresh now we see theres a load of tables.
 So if we briefly take a look at that post table, now does that look a little bit familiar?

 OK so we've got our ID, title, slug, description, html, css, javascript, timestamps, author, category, status, comments.